 1995.
 I was promoted to Joint Managing director responsible for the running of the dog training centre and pet super store.

 John Fisher also pioneered a new training technique using dog training discs, he introduced them to one of my own dogs and very kindly showed me how to introduce them whilst I was learning about behaviour counselling at his practice in Little Bookham.

 1996.
 I was introduced to Peter Neville who was a member of the APBC and after a few months he invited me to be an associate of his practice.

 1996.
 I was then invited by John Fisher to help form a steering committee with the task of launching a new association of Pet Dog Trainers, the APDT.

 In 1998 I decided to start my own business and returned to my premises on Crow Hall Farm, Charlie's Dog Training Centre opened, a year later the hydrotherapy centre for dogs was launched.

 In 1997 I began writing for the magazine YOUR DOG and became one of their panel of experts who responded to readers about their problem dogs.
 I now also advise and feature in regular radio broadcasts for BBC Radio Cambridge.

 We have featured in a number of television productions one being a series called Anglia Help-

 2003.
 New indoor training centre built.

-Jo and I write for Dogs Monthly regularly, with a popular and often quoted column.
+Jo and I have been regular contributors for Dogs Monthly, with a popular and often quoted column.